tanmylien/Assignment3AI/README.md

 ```
 Make sure Python is installed

+### Step 2: Set your Gemini API Key

+To run this project, you need a Gemini API key.
+You can register for one at _aistudio.google.com

+First, open the file source_code/chat_gui.py

+Secondly, find a function call_gemini_api(...) around line 61

+Then, replace a placeholder 'your-Gemini-API' with your actual key

 ### Step 2: Run the assistant
 In the source_code folder, launch the assistant with:
 ```